Devjustice/Devjustice/README.md

-### Hello I just interest in C,Java and C# language and also want to be a Junior Developer
+### Hello I just feature in C,Java and C# language and also want to be a Junior Developer
 <br><br>